Shifting Through The Seasons With Boosted Immunity

 Obesity is a chronic inflammation condition.
 Fat tissue produces adipocytokines that promote inflammation, and impaired T-cells stop the immune system’s optimal and timely response when faced with pathogens.

 Also, people who are overweight tend to have lower blood vitamin D levels.
 Vitamin D accumulates in excess fat tissues but is not readily available when the body needs it.
 The good news is that it does rise again when weight is reduced.

-Living an anti-inflammatory lifestyle in a complete 360-degree way can curb this from happening, even in genetic diseases, giving your body a more robust defense.
+Living an anti-inflammatory lifestyle in a complete 360-degree way can curb this from happening.
+Even in genetic diseases, it gives your body a more robust defense.

 An overactive immune system could cause asthma and eczema.
 All sorts of other medical conditions compromise, disable, and depress the immune system and leave people highly vulnerable to pathogens, like certain cancers and HIV/AIDS.